-A student who wishes to withdraw from his or her program should confer with the administrative director regarding withdrawal.
+Students who wish to withdraw from their program should confer with the administrative director regarding withdrawal.
 The administrative director will determine the effective date of the withdrawal.
 The University identification card must be submitted with the approved withdrawal form in order for withdrawal in good standing to be recorded.

 Students who do not register for any fall or spring term, and for whom a leave of absence has not been approved by the administrative director, are considered to have withdrawn from the School of Management.

-A student who discontinues his/her program of study during the academic year without submitting an approved withdrawal form and the University identification card will be liable for the tuition charge as outlined under Tuition Rebate and Refund Policy in the chapter Tuition and Fees.
+Students who discontinue their program of study during the academic year without submitting an approved withdrawal form and the University identification card will be liable for the tuition charge as outlined under Tuition Rebate and Refund Policy in the chapter Tuition and Fees.
 Health service policies related to withdrawal and readmission are described under Health Services: Eligibility Changes.